AbhishekS04/Recommendation-System/README.md

 ## 📞 Contact

-For any inquiries, please reach out to the repository owner, Abhishek S., via GitHub at [@AbhishekS04](https://github.com/AbhishekS04).
+For any inquiries, please reach out to the repository owner, Abhishek Singh, via GitHub at [@AbhishekS04](https://github.com/AbhishekS04).

 ---